rizac/eGSIM/egsim/management/commands/README.md

-The two commands `reg2db` and `gsimsel2db` can be extended when new input data is available (new regionalizations and gsim selections, respectively) in order to inlcude it in the database and make it available in eGSIM.
+The two commands `reg2db` and `gsimsel2db` can be extended when new input data is available (new regionalizations and gsim selections, respectively) in order to include it in the database and make it available in eGSIM.
-See the documentation of the two modules (`reg2db.py` and `gsimsel2db.py`) for details
+See the documentation in the two modules (`reg2db.py` and `gsimsel2db.py`) for details

 #### Creating new custom commands